 Also, of note, the library houses a variety of League of Nations and United Nations documents, publications from numerous international organizations, and a large collection of international treaty documents.

 Since 2001, the library has hosted an exhibit space for photography and art, with the goal of highlighting world culture and promoting understand and tolerance.
-A second gallery space in the Office of Development and Alumni Relations at 128 Professors Row was opened in 2017.
+A second gallery space in the Office of Development and Alumni Engagement at 128 Professors Row was opened in 2017.
 Photographs displayed in Perspectives have been submitted by Fletcher School students, faculty, and staff, and serve to showcase the technical skill, artistry, and international experiences of this community.

 School of Arts & Sciences